 Within most CrossFit

-It was more than her performance turning heads.
+It was more than Libby’s performance turning heads.
 Libby’s beauty and fashion choices were starting a buzz, and she was on the verge of gaining a much larger audience.
 The 2010 Games were attended by thousands of spectators, and Reebok took notice.
 In September of 2010, Reebok became the official sponsor of the CrossFit Games.
 Reebok must have noticed Libby’s potential as a trendsetter as well, because in early 2011, Libby became an endorsed and sponsored Reebok athlete (Kratochwill).
 Other endorsements with Gaspari Nutrition, Atlas Power Wraps, and various other companies followed (Hinds).
-When asked about Libby’s impact on the CrossFit community, Addi Kahrs, a CrossFit Omaha coach and teammate, credited Libby’s attire at those early games to impacting the current fashion choices of women in CrossFit boxes around the world; “Of course in 2008, sports bra and booty shorts,
+Her beauty and fit body made her a perfect ambassador for fitness companies as well as the CrossFit brand.

-Libby and other CrossFit athletes are working toward goals in the gym, rather than goals in the mirror, focusing on what gains they can make in the gym, rather than what they can lose.
+Libby and other CrossFit athletes are working toward goals in the gym, rather than goals in the mirror, focusing on gains rather than losses.
 Libby’s beauty helps place her in the crossroads, allowing her to act as a bridge between the so-called ideal female body in the entertainment and fashion industry and the muscular body most elite CrossFit athletes have.
 Publishers of online women’s fitness magazines such as Hardbody News, Strong Fitness Magazine, and Intense Fitness have taken notice as well, featuring Libby multiple times over the past six years.
 “She may not clear 5’4”, but the young mom from Omaha is a rock-solid, steak-eating, clean-and-jerking machine” (Braz).

-Although, certainly, there are issues with female CrossFitters being scrutinized for their muscles, Libby is one of the women whose participation in the CrossFit movement is slowly working to shift female body ideals away from thigh-gap skinny, toward strong and healthy.
-While some would say this is still problematic, as any body ideal will be unattainable for many, it is most importantly changing perceptions of what it means to be a woman and of what women are capable of.
+Although there certainly are issues with female CrossFitters being scrutinized for their muscles, Libby is one of the women whose participation in the CrossFit movement is slowly working to shift female body ideals away from thigh-gap skinny, toward strong and healthy.
+While some would say this is still problematic, as any body ideal will be unattainable for many, it is most importantly changing and broadening perceptions of what it means to be a woman and of what women are capable of.
 Libby’s presence in advertising is pushing the boundaries of the ideal female body type.
 Libby along with other high-profile CrossFit women, is helping to redefine what it means to be a female athlete and challenging gender roles.
 “Women can be strong but…feminine” (L. DiBiase).

-Even with all of her success, Libby expresses some regret about missed opportunities, “I messed up some big things that I could have done with track, but you know what?
+Even with all of her success, Libby expresses some regret about missed opportunities: “I messed up some big things that I could have done with track, but you know what?
 I guess you live and you learn.
 Other opportunities came to me later.”
 And so they did.
 Libby DiBiase has made a name for herself in the CrossFit community, earned a spot on the Reebok and Gaspari teams among other sponsorships, and continued to excel as a CrossFit athlete, but her goals have shifted since she first started competing.
 At the 2015 Reebok Athlete Summit in the Bahamas, the athletes were given t-shirts.
 On the back, they said “Goals 2015” and below, listed that person’s specific goals for the year.
 Libby DiBiase’s shirt read, “Spend more time with my son and graduate in May.”
 After her May 9, 2015 graduation,

 Libby has inspired many women to work toward fitness goals, to challenge themselves, to do things they never thought they could.
-Kahrs said the one thing she thinks is most important for people to know is “She is just somebody who is really, really good at quietly managing her priorities.
+Kahrs says the one thing she thinks is most important for people to know is “she is just somebody who is really, really good at quietly managing her priorities.
 She’s got a busy schedule, she’s going to school full time.
 She has her obligations with her sponsors so she travels quite a bit.
 Joe travels a ton, and of course there’s Cruz and the dog and training as well, and you just never really hear her complain.
 She just knows what she has to do, she shows up, and she gets it done” (Kahrs).
 This sense of quiet determination has made Libby an elite CrossFit athlete, a dedicated mother, and a UNO graduate.
 Libby’s early involvement in the CrossFit

 Libby DiBiase will be remembered in the CrossFit community as an early adopter and ambassador of the fitness movement that urged women to shift their perceptions of fitness, health, and the scale.
 Yet, even with all of the athletic accomplishments, endorsements, and internet exposure Libby has experienced as a CrossFitter, the achievements Libby is most proud of in her life thus far are graduating from UNO and being a mother to her son (L. DiBiase).
-It has been a long road with a few unexpected pit stops, but it has all been worth it to the 27 year old.
+It has been a long road with a few unexpected pit stops, but it has all been worth it to Libby.
 She is grounded and knows that her days as a sponsored athlete won’t last forever, that her family is what matters.
-“Her accomplishments as an athlete are impressive, but…family comes first, and I believe Libby knows that and lives that philosophy”
+“Her accomplishments as an athlete are impressive, but…family comes first, and I believe Libby knows that and lives that philosophy” (S. DiBiase).